MichalReznak/quep/README.md

 ```

 ##### TODOs:
+* Color output only

+X Include generating runtime for cycle

 X Quantum Volumes, Struct and Rand should pseudo randomize neighboring qubits [config option 'shuffle'?]

 X Second layer in struct and rand algorithms should be two qubit gates only (to have some qubits coherence)